mike99mac/minimy-mike99mac/gcode/README.md

 # Building a smart boombox
-This repo contains G-Code to build a smart boombox, and this document describes the process in annoying detail :))
+This repo contains the G-Code to build a smart boombox using a CNC machine, and this document describes the process in annoying detail :))

 ## Overview
 The goal of this project is to create a retro-looking boombox that sounds amazing and can play music by voice.